rdlalmeida/intermediate-cadence-course-submissions/Chapter5.0/Day1/Day1Answers.md

 a) Write your own Fungible Token contract that implements the `FungibleToken` standard on Flow.
 Name the contract whatever you want. *NOTE: It is okay to find an example implementation online.
 But that implementation may overcomplicate the solution.
 So you may want to be careful.*

-* I create a token contract - RicardoCoin.cdc - very inspired in the FlowToken.cdc contract:
+* I've created a token contract - RicardoCoin.cdc - very inspired in the FlowToken.cdc contract:

 https://github.com/rdlalmeida/intermediate-cadence-course-submissions/blob/main/Chapter5.0/Day1/contract/RicardoCoin.cdc